hammerjs/hammerjs.github.io/getting-started.md

 mc.on("quadrupletap", handleTaps);
 ````
 The example above creates an instance containing a `pan` and a `quadrupletap` gesture.
 The recognizer instances you
-create a being executed in the order they are added, and only one can be recognized at the time.
+create are being executed in the order they are added, and only one can be recognized at the time.

 See the pages about the [`recognizeWith`](/recognize-with) and [`requireFailure`](/require-failure) for
 more details.